Gordon Guide Logo

 Importantly, women tend to have lower baseline creatine stores than men, in part due to differences in muscle mass and dietary intake.
 That means supplementation may offer proportionally greater benefit.

-Strength, aging, and independence
+Strength, Aging, and Independence

 One of the most consistent findings in aging research is that muscle strength predicts independence better than almost any other physical metric.
 Grip strength alone correlates with lower mortality risk, reduced hospitalization, and better functional outcomes later in life.